usaid-cs/yesterday-i-learned/python.md

 - If adding more than four floating points together, doing `(a + b) + (c + d)` has less rounding error than just `a + b + c + d`... [somehow](https://en.wikipedia.org/wiki/Pairwise_summation).
 I haven't found a single example that showed a significant difference.
 - `[:-1]` means "everything except the last item".
 - The rest framework has [generic API views](https://www.django-rest-framework.org/api-guide/generic-views/)... which are just the `APIView` plus mixins for HTTP verbs.
 There are `APIView`s (not generic), `ViewSet`s (not generic), `GenericViewSet`s (generic), `ReadOnlyModelViewSet`s (generic)... just pick the one that has the combination of attributes and methods that you need.
 The docs say you should prefer the generic classes over the regular ones.
+- Running [`gunicorn -w 4 myapp:app`](https://gunicorn.org/) runs a web server with 4 workers using the file `myapp.py` and the function `def app` inside it.
+- Pipenv devs are [very noob-friendly](https://pipenv-fork.readthedocs.io/en/latest/install.html#make-sure-you-ve-got-python-pip): they call noobs "newcomers", and there is a section in the docs where it helps them figure out why typing `python` into the python REPL gives them a `NameError`.
+- If you deploy on Windows, [uWSGI and Gunicorn don't work there](https://djangodeployment.com/2017/01/02/which-wsgi-server-should-i-use/), so use mod_wsgi instead.
+- Context managers are objects, so you can keep a reference to it before you use it in a with statement: `an_instance = Foo(); with an_instance:`
+- Well don't use [`numpy.matrix`](https://numpy.org/doc/stable/reference/generated/numpy.matrix.html) because it does nothing more than what `numpy.array` does, and [must be two-dimensional](https://stackoverflow.com/questions/4151128/what-are-the-differences-between-numpy-arrays-and-matrices-which-one-should-i-u).
+- Two multiply two numpy matrices, do `array(m x n) * array(m x n) = array(m x n)`.
+By "multiply", it means each new cell contains the dot product of the old values at the same location.
+- To get the *dot product* of two matrices instead, use `array(m x n).dot( array(n x m) ) = array(m x m)`.
+- [`numpy.reshape`](https://numpy.org/doc/stable/reference/generated/numpy.reshape.html) turns your matrix into a giant one-dimensional list, and then fills in a new matrix to your specifications.
+For example, if you reshape a `[1, 2, 3, 4, 5, 6]` with `.reshape(2, 3)`, you get `[[1, 2, 3], [4, 5, 6]]`.